 Complete Incident Reports in a timely manner, and maintain all records.
 Incident management processes and procedures are included in Contingency Plan testing and integrated with Personally Identifiable Information incident reporting, Information Condition (INFOCON) processes and procedures, and each information system Contingency Plan.

-- When a cyber security incident has occurred or is suspected to have occurred (potential incident), the affected site will immediately examine and document the pertinent facts and circumstances surrounding the event.
+- When a cyber security incident has occurred or is suspected to have occurred (potential incident), the affected site will immediately examine and document the pertinent facts and cirumstances surrounding the event.